This post is sponsored by Shaw’s. All opinions are my own.

 Substitutions and Helpful Notes For The Ingredients:

 - Red Cabbage: As I mentioned in my No Mayo Coleslaw and Greek Yogurt Coleslaw recipes, the secret to making cabbage salads work is to slice the cabbage as thinly as you can.
 This Thai cabbage salad is no different.
 Because, doing so allows the cabbage to soften as soon as it is mixed with the salad dressing and turns it into a soft yet still crunchy salad ingredient.
+If you do not have purple cabbage you can use green cabbage instead.

 - Shelled edamame: I consider edamame a staple ingredient for any of my Asian-style salad recipes (i.e. Asian Chicken Salad recipe).
 However, if you cannot get your hands on it you can use sugar snap peas instead or omit it altogether.

 - Quinoa: I used 3 cups of cooked tricolor quinoa but any type of quinoa (tricolor, white, and red quinoa) would work in this recipe.
+I usually cook quinoa in bulk and freeze it to have it on hand fast.

 - Use Peanut Butter instead of almond butter: You can use almond butter and peanut butter interchangeably in this recipe.
 I love using Open Nature’s almond or peanut butter as it is made with nothing but nuts and a bit of sea salt.
 Not to mention it is super creamy.